-- 69% decrease in Depot Royalty Income was due to the decrease in the share in lease rental income. - 158% increase in General and Administrative Expense was primarily due to the increase in salaries and wages in relation to the employment of additional employees in 2020 - 100% decrease in other income was in view of the decrease in other income account.
-In 2019, due to the assumption by MRTC of the Group consultancy agreement with Arch Advisory Limited and the reversal of the related accruals and expenses, the Group's recognized other income of P20 million that year.
+69% decrease in Depot Royalty Income was due to the decrease in the Parent Company's share in depot royalty income from Trinoma Mall.

+158% increase in General and Administrative Expense was primarily due to the increase in salaries and wages in relation to the secondment of various officers from FEMI, starting September 2020

+• 100% decrease in other income was in view of the decrease in other income account.
+Due to the assumption by MRTC of the Group consultancy agreement with Arch Advisory Limited and the reversal of the related accruals and expenses, the Parent Company recognized other income of P20 million in year 2019.